CFBerryhill/Konane/README.md

 TO RUN: in main in game.py, construct a board and 2 players, and run game using run_game(agent1, agent2, board) which will run the game and print statstics at the end.
-Submitted version currently runs 6 games, 3 games at depths 2,4,6 for the alpha/beta pruning player and no_prune player respectively playing against a random agent.
+Submitted version currently runs against a human player.
+There are also commented out configurations for 6 games, 3 games at depths 2,4,6 for the alpha/beta pruning player and no_prune player respectively playing against a random agent.